zopefoundation/zope.testrunner/DEVELOPING.rst

 developing zope.testrunner
 **************************

-Zope testrunner needs itself to run it's own tests.
+Zope testrunner needs itself to run its own tests.
 There are two ways to do that.

-Note: At the moment of writing buildout does not support Python 3, and therefore you must use the latter way of running the tests in Python 3.
-Also, the zc.recipe.testrunner doesn't yet support zope.testrunner, so actually, the first way doesn't work unless you manually edit bin/test.

 Using zc.buildout